tnebooks/12th-chemistry/content.en/docs/surface-chemistry/_index.md

 ![](14.png)

-**Figure 10.11 Electro Dialysis**

 **(iii) Ultrafiltration**

 The pores of ordinary filter papers permit the passage of colloidal solutions.
 In ultra filtrations, the membranes are made by using collodion cellophane or visiking.
-When a colloidal solution is filtered using such a filter.
+When a colloidal solution is filtered using such a filter, colloidal particles are separated on the filter and the impurities are removed as washings.
+This process is quickened by application of pressure.
+The separation of sol particles from electrolyte by filteration through an ultrafilter is called ultrafiltration.
+Collodion is 4% solution of nitrocellulose in a mixture of alcohol and water.

 #### 10.5.4 Properties of Colloids